mik-moo/Read_between_the_wines/README.md

 ![density](https://user-images.githubusercontent.com/105396400/194209227-e38b9677-551f-4a5d-9ec3-d26a0d8ce299.png)

 White wines generally run less dense than reds.
-In addition, the concentration of the density of a red wine is more defined to smaller range that white wines.
+In addition, the concentration of the density of a red wine is more defined to smaller range than white wines.

 ### Future Analysis